 A: Most of our placements were in Shanghai (90%), Beijing (5%), Zhengzhou (5%) (capital of Henan Province).
 We don’t have placements in Hong Kong and Taiwan.
 Return to Question Index

-A: If you meet all the application qualifications stated in our program application procedures, your application will NOT be rejected.
-We don't have limits on the number of teachers we accept.
-We accept applicants based on qualifications.
-Rejection can occur if an applicant doesn't speak fluently in native English, or has a speech problem or if the applicant does not pass the physical examination.
+A: If you meet all the application qualifications stated in our program application procedures, your application will most likely be accepted.
+We don’t have limits on the number of teachers we accept.
+We accept applicants based on qualifications and our Chinese host schools’ needs.
+Rejection can occur if an applicant doesn’t speak fluently in native English, or has a speech problem, or if the applicant does not pass the physical examination.
 Return to Question Index

 A: Yes.
-You can apply before your graduation to start the application process if you expect to obtain your bachelor degree about 3 months before departure for China.
+You can apply before your graduation to start the application process if you expect to obtain your bachelor degree in May (about 3 months before departure for China).
 A bachelor degree is a must for the teaching position to be approved by the State Bureau of Foreign Expert in China.
 Return to Question Index

 A: We handle all the employment authorization and visa paper work for our teachers before departure to China.
-The program fee does not cover visa fee, which is $140 in 2010 chargeb by the Chinese Embassy.
+The program fee does not cover visa fee, which is $140 in 2013 charged by the Chinese Embassy.
 About 70% of our Chinese host schools reimburse our teachers for their visa fee and medical examination cost if the medical exam is done in China.
 Return to Question Index

-A: Foreign teachers usually have the same medical insurance or health care policy as the Chinese faculty does.
+A: The Chinese host school usually purchase health insurance for their foreign teachers or provide health care policy as the Chinese faculty does.
 The policy varies from school to school.
 Normally the individual pays 20% of the medical bills and the school/insurance pays 80% of the medical bills.
+Many Chinese schools have their own medical clinic on campus where foreign teachers can get treatment for free for minor health problems.
 Return to Question Index

 Q: The website says that a round trip airfare is included as a benefit.
 Is a round trip plane ticket from the United States to China covered by the program costs or by the Chinese institution?
 Do most teachers receive round trip?

-A; The Chinese host schools pay for the airfare.
+A: The Chinese host schools pay for the airfare.
 Very few schools pay for airfare upfront.
-The majority of the schools may pay a flat fee between $1000 – $1300 or reimburse your actual cost of the economic class airfare when you complete your 10-month teaching contract.
+The majority of the schools may pay a flat fee between $1300 – $1600 USD or reimburse your actual cost of the economic class airfare when you complete your 10-month teaching contract.
 Return to Question Index

 A: Usually at least 70% of the monthly salary can be changed to $US by policy.
 There is no limit to the amount that can be taken out of the country if the earnings are from legal jobs.
 Return to Question Index

 A: The average monthly expense is about 2500 yuan.
 It varies from city to city.
-Most of our teachers can save enough from their salary to do some travel during the school break and holidays.
+Most of our teachers can save enough from their salary to do some travel in and outside of the country during the school break and holidays.
 You are able to live comfortably on the salary as your host school provides free accommodations to you.
-Your major expenses will only include food (some host schools also provide free meals during work days), daily necessities and of course entertainment.
+Your major expenses will only include food (some host schools also provide free meals during work days), daily necessities, local transportation and holiday travels.
 Return to Question Index

-A: Only those applicants with TOESL training and living experience in China are accepted for the spring/February placement without being required to attend the orientation program.
-This is for the participant's benefit as experience has shown us that without prior experience, this acclamation process is critical to the participant's success in making the cultural transition.
+A: Only those applicants with TOESL/TEFL training or teaching license or with living experience in China are accepted for the spring/February placement without being required to attend the orientation program.
+This is for the participant’s benefit as experience has shown us that without prior teaching and living in China experience, this acclamation process is critical to the participant’s success in making the cultural transition.
 Spring placement is limited and can not be guaranteed.
 If the spring placement is not available, the participant will be placed for the following fall placement with the full program fee.
 Return to Question Index

 A: The certificate you will receive upon completion of the on-line TEFL training program is a “Teach in China TEFL Certificate”.
 It can be helpful for ESL and other teaching jobs, but it’s not the TEFL certificate required for the U.S. public school system.
 Return to Question Index